supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ## Learning Circadian Cycle
 We've discussed sleep exhaustively.
 Let's now turn our attention to something equally vital: learning.

+As you may recall, there were some red blocks present in the timeline tab

 .
 .